← Home

 Volta's old side navigation menu had some awkward overflows on standard desktop viewports.

-• Icons.
-While the icons for each menu item looked great, they came at the cost of making the menu significantly wider, and causing the component to fall apart at smaller breakpoints (i.e. tablets, or small laptops).
+While the icons for each menu item looked great, they came at the cost of making the menu significantly wider, and causing it to fall apart on tablets and small desktops.

-• Fixed content at the bottom.
-The "Log Out" and "Help" tabs were nice, but locking them at the bottom instead worsened the already-existing overflow issue.
+The "Log Out" and "Help" tabs were nice to have at the bottom of the sidenav, but it broke common UX practices and led to some awkward vertical overflow issues.
 The logout option in particular felt strange to include in the menu in general, as admin rarely ever signed out of their Volta account.

-• Clarity of information.
-The top of the side navigation menu links to the users' account, but that was a little unclear since the header text of the button was the name of the university the admin worked for rather than the admin's name itself.
+The top of the side navigation menu links to the users' account, but the header text of the button was the name of the university the admin worked for rather than the admin's name itself.
+This was a confusing and unintuitive label.

 Image